MrTrustor/blog/blog/content/post/aws-networking.md

 ## Classic network topology

 Typically, in a classical infrastructure, network architects design multiple networks according to the security wanted for the elements residing in the network.
-For instance, for a web infrastructure, you could have a front network where the webservers live which is accessible from the Internet on ports 80 and 443 and a back network where the database servers are which is only accessible from the front network.
+For instance, for a web infrastructure, you could have a front network, where the webservers live, which is accessible from the Internet on ports 80 and 443 ; and a back network, for the database servers, which is only accessible from the front network.
 This is a fine design, because it allows you to manage security between the networks with firewalls and routing restrictions.

 If you have a complex application that deals with sensitive data, you can push it further with what I call an onion architecture (nothing to do with TOR): the networks are layered one on top of the other.
 The more sensitive the data, the deeper the network it resides in.
 Placing firewalls between each layer gives you fine-grain control on what has access to what.
 Even more interesting, if your application implements a good circuit-breaker pattern, your security guys can just flip a switch on the firewalls to protect all or part of the data.